progdemocracy/inter-party-factions/faction-script/README.md

 We use Prerendering a.k.a.
 SSG (Static Site Generation) to create the single-faction pages during build.

-Once ready, we will update the links from the main file and remove the old homepage files.

 my-project/
 ├── faction-script/
 │   ├── prerender-script.mjs